MischaU8/yumyum/curves/curve-extrude-vs-face-extrude_fyQBqsZOUUQ.md

-yum yum Floyd here with a quick look at the difference between extruding a curve and a face in plasticity when extruding a closed curve and a face the closed
+yum yum Floyd here with a quick look at the difference between extruding a curve and a face in Plasticity when extruding a closed curve and a face the closed
 Curve will produce a sheet while the face will generate a solid if you'd like